SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 For a full list of available parameters please visit Spartacus schematics [documentation](https://github.com/SAP/cloud-commerce-spartacus-storefront/tree/develop/projects/schematics).

-## Adding Peer Dependencies to the Storefront manually
+## Setting up Storefront manually
+Although we recommend using Schematics, there might be situations when you want to build your application from scratch.

 The dependencies in this procedure are required by the Spartacus storefront.